WHAT IS IN BLOOM? – June 20 – June 22

 Meredith Swanson, Sunken Garden Horticulturist

-Our experienced horticultural staff is itching to get plants in the ground!
+Our experienced horticultural staff is humming right along now!
 This massive effort is aided by volunteer groups, who generously donate time in our rural location along the U.S.-Canada border.

 The Sunken Garden is our perennial home and provides a stunning array of ever-changing color throughout the season.
 Staff is diligently pruning, and pockets of color are exploding.